kevinolega/callcentertrainingtips/about.md

 **Who are your readers?**

-Shy people mostly.
+Shy Filipinos mostly.
 Male, Female, between 18 and 40 years old.
 Many of them want to work in a call center, some want to read up or connect with someone for English lessons.
 I decided to write the blog that I wanted to read.
 The blog I wish, existed when I started looking for work.

 **What is the best way to ask for your help?**